School Science Lessons

 Steviol

-Steviol C20H30O3, from Stevia rebaudiana, artificial sweetener
+Steviol, C20H30O3, in Stevia rebaudiana, artificial sweetener

-Tanishone, Salvia miltiorrhiza, Lamiaceae
+Tanshinone IIA, C19H18O3, in Salvia miltiorrhiza, Lamiaceae

-Taxadiene, taxol (in yew tree bark, anticancer)
+Taxadiene, C20H32, taxol, (in yew tree bark, anticancer)

-Trisporic acid (fungal hormones)
+Trisporic acid, C18H26O3, (fungal hormones)

 Phenyl salicylate, C13H10O3, phenyl-2-hydroxybenzoate, salol, toxic if ingested, flammable.

-Phenyl salicylate is prepared by heating salicylic acid with phenol.
+Salol, phenyl salicylate is prepared by heating salicylic acid with phenol.

 It is used in experiments to show cooling rates affect crystal size, formerly in sunscreens.

-Saturated hydrocarbons e.g. hexane, C6H14
+Saturated hydrocarbons, e.g. hexane, C6H14

 All carbon atoms in the compound have either four or three hydrogens bonded to them and no double bonds, triple bonds or rings.